WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - `@ThisAttr`: Set to the current attribute instance when inside an attribute
 - `@Chooser`: Set to the player who chose a choice through choice choosing in a choice inside of choice creations
 - `@RoleChanger`: Set to the player who caused a role change
+- `@Ind`: Set to one player of a selector inside a for each complex action

 #### Property Access
 When a target type refers to a single role or player, we can use `->` to access a property of the role or player (e.g. `@Target->Role` to get the target's role)